Support programs for OS/360 and successors: Linkage Editor

 The Linkage editor creates and replaces load modules in a partitioned data set from a combination of control cards, object modules other load modules.
 It can rename or replace a control section (CSECT) and perform several other miscellaneous functions.
-It was originally available in several configurations depending on storage requirement, but the E level Linkage Editor is no longer available and the F level Linkage Editor is now known simply as the Linkage Editor.
+It was originally available in several configurations depending on storage requirements.

+The E level linkage editor had two versions, IEWLE150 and IEWLE180 capable of operating in 15KB and 18KB of available storage respectively.
+The F level linkage Editor also had two versions, IEWLF440 and IEWLF880 requiring 44KB and 88KB respectively.
+The E level Linkage Editor is no longer available and the F level Linkage Editor is now known simply as the Linkage Editor.
 In z/OS the Linkage Editor is only present for compatibility.

+Fred Brooks uses the System/360 Linkage Editor as a prime example of the second system effect.

+Beyond this basic function it also handles program overlays.
+It is one of the finest overlay facilities ever built. ...
+Yet it is also the last and finest of the dinosaurs, for it belongs to a system in which multiprogramming is the normal mode and dynamic core allocation the basic assumption.
+This is in direct conflict with the notion of using static overlays, ...
+Furthermore the linkage editor requires so much space and itself contains many overlays that even when it is used just for linkage without overlay management, it is slower than most of the system compilers.
+The irony of this is that the purpose of the linker is to avoid recompilation.

 Binder

-The binder performs the same functions as the Linkage Editor.
+The binder, added in DFSMS, performs the same functions as the Linkage Editor.
 In addition, it supports a new format, the program object, which is the functional equivalent of a load module in Partitioned Data Set Extended (PDSE), with many additional capabilities.

+Assemblers

+One assembler was usually standard, because it was required for system generation (SYSGEN) and customization.

 Compilers

 Each programming language used in a computer shop will have one or more associated compilers that translate a source program into a machine-language object module.
 Then the object module from the compiler must be processed by the linkage editor, IEWL, to create an executable load module.

 IGYCRCTL is a common example of a compiler; it is the compiler for the current IBM Enterprise COBOL for z/OS product.
-(There have been several previous IBM COBOL compilers over the years, with different names.)
+(There have been several previous IBM COBOL compilers over the years, with different names, although users might provide an alias COBOL for the current version.)
 There are many other compilers for various other programming languages.

-IETASM

-Assembler (E) was intended for OS/360 running in very small machines.

-IEUASM

-Assembler (F) was intended for normal OS/360 installations.

-IFOX00

-Assembler (XF) was the system assembler for OS/VS1 and OS/VS2, replacing Assembler (E) and (F), although it was not fully compatible with them.
-IBM soon made Assembler (XF) the system assembler for DOS and VM as well.

-IEV90

-Assembler (H) and Assembler (H) Version 2 are program product assemblers that are generally faster than Assemblers E, F, and XF, although not fully compatible with any of them.

-ASMA90

-IBM High Level Assembler (HLASM) is essentially a new version of Assembler (H) Version 2 and is the only assembler that IBM supports on z/OS and z/VM.
-It replaces all of the older assemblers, although it is not fully compatible with them.
+Compilers available from IBM included ALGOL, COBOL, FORTRAN, PL/I, and RPG.